Reproducibility in Research: Systems, Infrastructure, Culture: We Need to Talk About Reproducibility

 \subsection{{\emph{Data Representations and Formats}}}

 We often do not, and should not, care how things are stored on disk, what their precise representations are.
-But a common, constrained, standard representation is good for passing tests or models around between different tools.
-A properly described representation, like the SMT-LIB format\footnote{\url{http://smt-lib.org}} for Satisfiability Modulo Theory (SMT) solvers, where both the syntax and semantics are well understood, hugely aids developing tools, techniques and benchmarks.
+A common, constrained, standard representation is however good for passing tests or models around between different tools.
+A properly described representation, like the SMT-LIB format (\url{http://smt-lib.org}) for Satisfiability Modulo Theory (SMT) solvers, where both the syntax and semantics are well understood, hugely aids developing tools, techniques and benchmarks.

 Another example, from biology, is that of the standard representation of qualitative networks and Boolean networks~\cite{Kauffman1969,Schaub2007}.
 These networks can be expressed in SMV format, but this would mean that standard qualitative/Boolean network behaviours have to be hard-coded for each variable, introducing the possibility for errors.
-In the BioModelAnalyzer tool~\cite{Benque2012}, the XML contains \emph{only} the modifiable parameters limiting the possibility for error.\\
+In the BioModelAnalyzer tool~\cite{Benque2012}, the JSON contains \emph{only} the modifiable parameters limiting the possibility for error; the SBML-Qual standard achieves a similar goal for logical models \cite{Chaouiya2013}.\\

-{\textbf{Recommendation {\textrm{VIII}}:}} Avoid creating new representations when common formats already exist.
+{\textbf{Recommendation {\textrm{VII}}:}} Avoid creating new representations when common formats already exist.
 Use existing extensible internationally standardised representations and formats to facilitate sharing and re-use.